OpenQuantumDesign/oqd-trical/readme.md

 ```

 ## Documentation
-Run the following commands in root to open the documentation,
+Run the following commands in the root of the repository to open the documentation,
 ```
 cd docs
 python open.py